In the mid 1960’s a young US NAVY medic named Mike Joplin was stationed in Puerto Rico (Roosevelt Roads: aka – Roosey Roads).

 - He didn’t have access to a fully equipped gym or even a pull up bar.
 (In the mid 1960’s, the navy base had a gym, but it was very small and had one bench, one barbell, and one set of dumbbells).

-- He didn’t have access to countless FREE fitness books, articles and videos made by the best fitness coaches in the world.
+- He didn’t have access to countless FREE fitness programs, articles and videos made by the best fitness coaches in the world.
+(Click here to download my free 63-page bodyweight program)

 Despite that, he managed to gain an impressive 45 pounds in 1 year of training while staying lean.